Lajes das Flores

 Lajes das Flores (/pt/) is a municipality in the western part of the Azores; it includes the southern part of the island of Flores.
-To the north, where it is bordered by Santa Cruz das Flores.
+To the north, it is bordered by Santa Cruz das Flores.
 The population in 2021 was 1,408, in an area of 70.05 km2.
 Its municipal seat is in the parish of the same name.